aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ]
 ```

-The value, currency-id and type are required as the minimum amount of data.
+The value, currency ID and type are required as the minimum amount of data.
 If you don't have a CSV field for the status, it's set to enabled ("1").

 Additionally, you can import values for the product list relation as well: